Meet the Fit4Kids Staff

 Katie’s favorite physical activity is running- especially training for races with her sister.
 Her biggest running accomplishment is finishing the Marine Corp Marathon in 2012!
 Katie enjoys finding ways to make sweet treats healthy- like making banana ice cream by blending bananas, ice and water!
 Katie launched Wellness Integration at Holladay Elementary in September 2014.
 She’s passionate about helping children become healthier by volunteering for run clubs, coaching cheerleading, and teaching all students about nutrition.
 Katie earned a BS in Kinesiology with a concentration in Health and Physical Education.
 Prior to joining Fit4Kids, Katie was a Health and Physical Education teacher at John Rolfe Middle School.

 A born and raised Virginian, Kayla returned to the state after graduating from West Virginia University in 2014 with a BA in Anthropology.
-Kayla first joined Fit4Kids as an Americorps VISTA in 2014 and was hired as their first-ever Program and Volunteer Coordinator in 2015.
-In 2017 Kayla transitioned into a new role, launching Fit4Kids’ newest program Game On Girl!
-Being a mountaineer, Kayla’s favorite outdoor adventures include hiking, whether it’s close to home in the Blue Ridge Mountains or popular peaks along the Pacific Coast!
+Kayla first joined Fit4Kids as an Americorps VISTA in 2014 and was hired as our first-ever Program and Volunteer Coordinator in 2015.
+In 2017 Kayla transitioned into a new role, launching Fit4Kids’ newest program, Game On, Girl!
+Kayla loves working with adolescent girls and encouraging them to find which physical activity or sport they connect with most.
+Being a mountaineer, Kayla’s favorite outdoor adventure is hiking!
 Here in Richmond, she spends her free time exploring with her pup and snacking on trail mix!

 Safe Routes to School Coordinator